Battle of Shrewsbury: Battle

 About two hours before dusk, King Henry IV raised his sword.
 The battle opened with a massive archery barrage, arrows killing or wounding many men before they could meet hand to hand in the field.
 Percy's Cheshire bowmen proved generally superior.
 Thomas Walsingham recorded how the King's men "fell like leaves in Autumn, every one [arrow] struck a mortal man".
 According to the Dieulacres Chronicle the King's right wing under the command of the Earl of Stafford (who was killed) fled from the field.
 Far more than this wing may have fled as well, as there is evidence that some baggage was looted and after the battle the Cheshire rebels were "prosecuted" for taking some 7,000 horses with them.
 Prince Henry, Prince of Wales was hit in the face with an arrow during the fighting, sustaining a terrible wound.
-He later recovered due to the skilled treatment of the Physician General John Bradmore, who used honey, alcohol and a specially designed surgical instrument to extract the arrowhead.
+He later recovered due to the skilled treatment of the Physician General John Bradmore, who used honey, alcohol, and a specially designed surgical instrument to extract the arrowhead.
 He was left with a permanent scar.
 Bradmore recorded treating Prince Henry in his Latin manuscript, Philomena.
-An account of this can also be found in Thomas Morstede's 1446 surgical treaty.
+An account of this can also be found in Thomas Morstede's 1446 surgical treatise.

 Enough of the King's men remained on the field, particularly on the left wing, which was under the command of the Prince of Wales.
-Perhaps in desperation, Hotspur led a charge aimed at killing the King himself, during which the Royal Standard was overthrown and its bearer, Sir Walter Blount, was hacked down by Archibald Douglas, 4th Earl of Douglas.
+Perhaps in desperation, Hotspur led a charge aimed at killing the King himself, during which the Royal Standard was overthrown and its bearer, Sir Walter Blount, was hacked down either by Percy himself or by Archibald Douglas, 4th Earl of Douglas.
 Hotspur was killed in the charge, reputedly shot in the face with an arrow when he opened his visor.
-His death was initially not realised, and some point soon afterwards the Northumbrian knights hailed the death of Henry IV, exclaiming "Henry Percy King!".
+His death was initially not realised, and at some point soon afterwards the Northumbrian knights hailed the death of Henry IV, exclaiming "Henry Percy King!".
 Henry IV was not dead however, and retaliated by shouting "Henry Percy is dead"; the absence of a reply confirmed that Henry Percy was indeed dead.
 The battle ended soon after.
 It is recorded that many did not know who had won.
-The King's forces sustained greater losses than the rebels, and Henry IV very nearly lost both his life and his throne.